mateus-oliveira/friends-gallery-api/README.md

 # Friends Gallery

-It is the backend for the app Friends Gallery, system when many friends will post photographs for your friend who is getting married.
+It is the backend for the app Friends Gallery, system when married friends will post photographs to celebrate the moment.

 ## Technologies